-- Purchase of investments, net of the proceeds from the sale of investments, of \$9.0 million in 2010 compared to the purchase of investments of \$5.0 million in 2009; - The purchase of property and equipment of \$12.6 million in 2010, compared to \$5.0 million in 2009, primarily due to an increase in self-constructed and demonstration assets, and tooling related to new products in our government and industrial division and a new contract manufacturer in our home robots division; and - A reduction in net cash used in investing activities in 2010 associated with cash disbursed in 2009 to complete the purchase of Nekton Research LLC of \$2.5 million.
+- Purchase of investments, net of the proceeds from the sale of investments, of \$4.2 million in 2011, compared to the purchase of investments, net of the proceeds from the sale of investments, of \$9.0 million in 2010; and - The purchase of property and equipment of \$13.0 million in 2011, compared to \$12.6 million in 2010, primarily due to an increase in self-constructed and demonstration assets, an increase in leasehold improvements associated with expansion of the office space at our headquarters facility, and the upgrade of our ERP system in 2011.

-Net cash provided from financing activities for the fiscal year ended January 1, 2011 was \$8.9 million, an increase of \$6.0 million compared to the \$2.9 million of net cash provided by financing activities for the fiscal year ended January 2, 2010.
-The increase is due primarily to an increase in proceeds from stock option exercises.
+Net cash provided by financing activities for the fiscal year ended December 31, 2011 was \$19.4 million, an increase of \$10.5 million compared to the \$8.9 million of net cash provided by financing activities for the fiscal year ended January 1, 2011.
+The increase is due primarily to an increase in proceeds from stock option exercises of \$6.8 million and an increase in the tax benefit associated with excess stock-based compensation deductions of \$4.3 million.

-Working Capital Facility
+Working Capital Facilities

+Credit Facility

 We have an unsecured revolving credit facility with Bank of America, N.A., which is available to fund working capital and other corporate purposes.
-The total amount available for borrowing under our credit facility is \$40.0 million.
-As of January 1, 2011, \$38.1 million was available for borrowing.
-The interest on loans under our credit facility will accrue, at our election, at either (i) the greater of the BBA LIBOR Daily Floating Rate or the Prime Rate of Lender plus fifty (50) basis points, or (ii) the LIBOR rate plus 2.00%.
-The credit facility will terminate and all amounts outstanding thereunder will be due and payable in full on June 5, 2012.
+As of December 31, 2011, the total amount available for borrowing under our credit facility was \$75.0 million and the full amount was available for borrowing.
+The interest on loans under our credit facility accrues at a rate between LIBOR plus 1% and LIBOR plus 1.5%, based on our ratio of indebtedness to Adjusted EBITDA, and the credit facility termination date is June 30, 2014.

-As of January 1, 2011, we had letters of credit outstanding of \$1.9 million under our working capital line of credit.
-This credit facility contains customary terms and conditions for credit facilities of this type, including restrictions on our ability to incur or guaranty additional indebtedness, create liens, enter into transactions with affiliates, make loans or investments, sell assets, pay dividends or make distributions on, or repurchase, our stock, and consolidate or merge with other entities.
+As of December 31, 2011, we had no outstanding borrowings under our working capital line of credit.
+This credit facility contains customary terms and conditions for credit facilities of this type, including restrictions on our ability to incur or guaranty additional indebtedness, create liens, enter into transactions with affiliates, make loans or investments, sell assets, pay dividends or make distributions on, or repurchase, our stock, and consolidate or merge with other entities

-In addition, we are required to meet certain financial covenants customary with this type of agreement, including maintaining a minimum specified tangible net worth, a minimum specified adjusted EBITDA, and minimum specified interest coverage ratio.
+In addition, we are required to meet certain financial covenants customary with this type of agreement, including maintaining a minimum specified consolidated net worth, a minimum ratio of indebtedness to Adjusted EBITDA, and a minimum specified interest coverage ratio.